Blog

 • An attached Resume outlining (in reverse chronological order) your experience to date.

-WSDOT is an equal opportunity employer.
-We value the importance of creating an environment in which all employees can feel respected, included and empowered to bring unique ideas to the agency.
-Our diversity and inclusion efforts include embracing different cultures, backgrounds and viewpoints while fostering growth and advancement in the workplace.
-Women, racial and ethnic minorities, persons of disability, persons over 40 years of age, disabled and Vietnam era veterans, as well as people of all sexual orientations and gender identities are encouraged to apply.
+WSDOT is an equal-opportunity employer.
+We value the importance of creating an environment in which all employees can feel respected, included, and empowered to bring unique ideas to the agency.
+Our diversity and inclusion efforts include embracing different cultures, backgrounds, and viewpoints while fostering growth and advancement in the workplace.
+All persons, regardless of race, ethnicity, age, veteran status, sexual orientation, and/or gender identity, are encouraged to apply.
 Persons with disabilities needing assistance in the application process, or those needing this job announcement in an alternative format may contact the listed Recruiter.

 Read More